Our Bluffton Location in South Carolina

 Eye Surgery

 Reviewed By: Cole Milliken, MD Summary Choosing laser vision correction usually comes down to two well-known options: PRK and LASIK.
-Both procedures are designed to reduce dependence on glasses or contact lenses by reshaping the cornea, and both have strong long-term outcomes for the right patient.
-The difference is in how they are performed, how […]
+Both procedures are designed to reduce dependence on glasses, routine contact lens exams, or daily contact lens wear by reshaping the cornea, and both have strong long-term outcomes for the right patient.
+The difference is […]

 Read More… from PRK vs LASIK: Which Eye Surgery Is Safer for You?